-The 2017 Hank Center's Living Tradition Award Honors Dr. Francis Fennell
+The Hank Center's 2017 Living Tradition Award honors Dr. Francis Fennell

 Every year the Hank Center presents the Living Tradition Award to a Loyola University Chicago emeritus faculty member who has exemplified the integration of Catholic thought into their work, research, and teaching.

-This year, the 2017 Living Tradition Award honors Dr. Francis Fennell.
+The 2017 Living Tradition Award honors Dr. Francis Fennell.

 Frank Fennell joined the Loyola faculty as an Assistant Professor of English in 1968.
 Like other faculty in those days, teaching was his first priority: he would teach ten courses a year (three each semester and two in each summer session) to a total of over 400 students.
 Soon he added scholarly responsibilities in his field of Victorian literature, eventually publishing six books, three dozen articles, and numerous reviews, notes, and conference papers.